facebook-pixel

 Utah House Democrats responded with a statement of their own, writing, “Transgender athletes have participated in sports for years without facing the intense scrutiny they endure today.
 Targeting them harms their mental health, further isolates an already vulnerable population, and goes against the inclusive values we should all uphold.
 This is not the Utah way.”

-Birkeland’s post also follows an anti-transgender political action committee that appears to be violating campaign finance laws and aimed to influence the outcome of a state legislative race in a district bordering hers.
+Birkeland’s post also follows an anti-transgender political action committee that appears to be violating campaign finance laws possibly having influenced the outcome of a state legislative race in a district bordering hers.

-Despite establishing a website, deploying mailers and sending texts attacking Democrats throughout the state for opposing restrictions on transgender Utahns, including the only Democrat outside of Salt Lake County, the out-of-state Preserving Utah Values PAC reports that it has raised and spent $0 during the 2024 election cycle.
+Despite establishing a website, deploying mailers and sending texts attacking Democrats throughout the state for opposing restrictions on transgender Utahns, including the only Democrat outside of Salt Lake County, Preserving Utah Values PAC reports that it has raised and spent $0.
+Listing a renowned Wisconsin-based treasurers for Republican causes as its officers, the PAC has also seemingly concealed who is running it.

 The United Nations recognizes transgender people’s ability to change official documents, including birth certificates, as a human right.